TimesysGit/vigiles-cli/docs/source/index.rst

     >>> heartbeat()
     {'ok': True}

-If the heartbeat is ok, you are ready to use any of the toolkit's modules!
+If the heartbeat is ok, you are ready to use any of the modules!

 Additional Notes